 I've been a backpacker for more than a decade, but my first thru-hike was the Colorado Trail in 2019.
 It was amazing!
-Since then I hiked the South Dakota Centennial Trail and attempted the Uinta Highline Trail, but had to bail due to a wildfire closure.
+Since then I hiked the South Dakota Centennial Trail and attempted the Uinta Highline Trail.
 This summer I am hiking the Appalachian trail northbound, starting in the first half of April.
 Excited to spend months in the woods, find a trail family, and explore the eastern United States!

 Late morning found me on a gentle ridge between trees full of bird song.
 As I hiked I slowly ate a Stinger waffle and felt entirely content with an overwhelming sense that the trail is my home.

 The trail climbed from James River, though it went quickly as Mike and I chatted the entire time.
 We took a lunch break when the trail flattened at Little Rocky Row.

 Shortly before noon, Sonic Boom, Hobble-It, Lt.
 Dingleberry, and High Route arrived in town.
 Along with a hiker named Three Sticks, we went to brunch at Cracker Barrel.

 As I hiked I thought about an ex-boyfriend, Alexis, who passed away on this day four years ago.
 He would be happy I am walking amongst trees.

 I woke with the light and got up, though I was still tired.
 The plan was to reach our hostel before the late afternoon rain.

 Shortly into the day I passed the 1/4 milestone for the entire trail!!

 I slept well and got an early start, eager to do a 20 mile day.
 Nearly five miles in I encountered Wendy slack-packing the opposite way.
 I hadn’t seen her since Winding Stair Gap, mile 109, but we’ve kept in touch via text.

 A small cascade nearby served as the shelter water source.
 I found a salamander family, three big and one small, hanging out in the shallow wash of water over a big rock.
 I was so excited!!